guideline-tech/subroutine/README.md

 end
 ```

-Great, so now I can pass the current user as my first argument to any op constructor.
+So now I can pass the current user as my first argument to any op constructor.
 The next most common case is permissions.
 In a common role-based system things become pretty easy.
 I usually just add a class method which declares the minimum required role.

 ```ruby
 class SendInvitationOp < BaseOp